sayakakash/Analysis-of-Employee-leaving-the-oraganization-using-random-forest-/README.md

 Salary,

-Whether the employee has left,
+Whether the employee has left